EUNIS Enterprise Architecture Special Interest Group

 • establish co-creation portal (theoretical framework; metamodel)

 • define a Service Card structure (common service description model)

 • establish and maintain a Relation map (between Services and Actors; Processes and Application Services)

 EUNIS SIG activities such as workshops are at minimum held once each quarter as on-line meetings if not otherwise agreed.
 Main activities will take place in conjunction with annual EUNIS Congress or workshops that tie-in with the topic.
 Other meetings and small group activities will be scheduled when necessary.
 We encourage national chapters to display their meetings on SIG calendar.

 pre-Congress EA workshop on 4 June 2019

-The Enterprise Architecture SIG workshop is a meeting place for architects, managers and others interested in the use of Enterprise Architecture as a tool in digitization of universities.
-Let us exchange experiences about challenges and solutions, both in terms of practical benefit to those working as architects and how enterprise architecture is used in institutions.
-We will also be given practical examples on how enterprise architecture is implemented at Nordic (NEA-SIG) and National level (FI KA-SIG) and at NTNU (Norwegian University of Science and technology).
-We have also guest speaker from UCISA to present a Capability Model.
-Prepare yourself for a full day seminar and hands-on workshop experience boost in Enterprise Architecture for Higher Education!
+The Enterprise Architecture SIG workshop was targeted to architects, managers and others interested in the use of Enterprise Architecture as a tool in digitization of universities.
+Experiences about challenges and solutions, both in terms of practical benefit to those working as architects and on how enterprise architecture is used in institutions, have been exchanged.
+Practical examples were given on how enterprise architecture is implemented at Nordic (NEA-SIG) and National level (FI KA-SIG) and at NTNU (Norwegian University of Science and technology).
+The guest speaker from UCISA presented a Capability Model.
+Read more.
+The workshop outcome is documented in EUNIS EA SIG’s Team Drive as well as the presentations.